Aifric Keogh

 Aifric Keogh (/'aefrIk 'kjo:/ AF-rik-_-KYOH; born 9 July 1992) is an Irish rower.
 She competed in the women's coxless four event at the 2020 Summer Olympics and won a bronze medal.
 Along with her team-mates, she was named as the Irish Times/Sport Ireland Sportswoman for July 2021.
+Keogh also competed at the 2024 Summer Olympics.